-This was a retrospective review of all cases of coronary IVL undertaken in the Royal Victoria Hospital, Belfast, between September 2018 and March 2019.
+This was a retrospective review of all cases of coronary IVL undertaken in the Royal Victoria Hospital, Belfast between 12th September 2018 and 1st March 2019.
 No patients were excluded.
-All patients had a clinical indication for revascularisation and underwent coronary IVL because of non-dilatable coronary artery disease with concentric calcification identified on angiography and/or intravascular imaging.
+All patients had a clinical indication for revascularisation and underwent coronary IVL because of non-Disclaimer: As a public service to our readership, this article -- peer reviewed by the Editors of EuroIntervention - has been published 4 immediately upon acceptance as it was received.
+The content of this article is the sole responsibility of the authors, and not that of the dilatable coronary artery disease with concentric calcification identified on angiography and / or intravascular imaging.
 All patients received coronary IVL as part of standard care and provided written informed consent prior to undergoing PCI.

-CORONARY IVL
+Coronary IVL

 All patients received coronary IVL as per manufacturer recommendations.
 The Shockwave Medical coronary IVL system integrates multiple emitters within an angioplasty balloon.
 The balloon is positioned over a standard coronary wire within the target lesion and inflated to 4 atm to ensure vessel wall apposition.
-Pulsatile sonic pressure waves are then delivered locally at a rate of one pulse per second for up to 10 seconds.
+Pulsatile sonic pressure waves are then delivered locally at a rate of 1 pulse per second for up to 10 seconds.
 The process is repeated (up to a maximum of 80 pulses) until the lesion is adequately prepared for stent deployment.
-At 3 mm from source, the energy density is 9.6 (± 1.6) x 10-3 mJ/mm2.
+At 3 mm from source, the energy density is 9.6 (\pm 1.6) x Intervent 10^{-3} mJ/mm^2 .